jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

   terminal width.
   - VALET_CI_MODE="true": will simplify the log output for CI/CD environments (or slow systems), will display the logs without colors, without wrapping lines and with the full date.
+  - VALET_REMEMBER_LAST_CHOICES="20": number of last choices to remember when selecting an item from a menu.

   ⌜Developer notes:⌝
   You can enable debug mode with profiling for valet by setting the environment variable VALET_STARTUP_PROFILING to true